When Should You Use a Braided Fishing Line?

 Stretchability

 Their ability to stretch excessively prevents the fish from breaking the line.
-This can happen quite often when the fish tries to bite the bait and escape.
+This can happen often when the fish tries to bite the bait and escape.

 Castability